Search

 The Airport Long-Distance Railway Station (Frankfurt Flughafen Fernbahnhof) connects to the national network and intercity express ICE trains.

 You can grab tickets from machines at the station, and they all have an English option.
 Now, a little insider tip: while the train is my preferred way in and out of the airport, a word of warning.
-The Deutsche Bahn is in a pretty terrible state at the moment and delays and cancellations are commonplace.
-It’s wise to have a contingency plan, should the worst happen.
+The Deutsche Bahn is in a pretty terrible state at the moment, meaning delays and cancellations are commonplace.
+It’s wise to have a contingency plan should the worst happen.

 Flying with Lufthansa?
 Check out their Express Rail service, which combines your train and plane tickets.
 This means you’re covered if there are any delays, and you can drop your bags at the AiRail Terminal at the long-distance train station, skipping the long check-in queues in the terminal.
 Just be sure to confirm the bag drop service is running when you travel.

 Buses are another great option.
 Public buses serve Frankfurt (line 61 to Frankfurt Süd) and Schwanheim (line 62), while the AirLiner bus links the airport and Darmstadt.
 Long-distance bus services are available at the P36 station near Terminal 1, with a free 24/7 shuttle linking both terminals.
-Most buses have stops at both terminals – Terminal 1 Arrivals level and Terminal 2 Level 2.
+Most buses have stops at both terminals – Terminal 1 Arrivals level and Terminal 3 Arrivals level.

-If you’re driving, the A3 and A5 motorways are close by, and car hire companies are represented in both terminals: the Car Rental Centre in Terminal 1 is in Hall A (Airport City Mall), and in Terminal 2, it’s in Hall D (Arrivals).
+If you’re driving, the A3 and A5 motorways are close by, and car hire companies are represented in both terminals: the Car Rental Centre in Terminal 1 is in Hall A (Airport City Mall), and in Terminal 3, it’s in Hall J.

 How to navigate Frankfurt Airport terminals

-• Terminal 1 serves Lufthansa (the biggest operator at the airport) and other Star Alliance airlines
+• Terminal 1 serves Lufthansa (the biggest operator at the airport) and Star Alliance airlines

-• Terminal 2 handles many non-Star carriers, including oneworld alliance carriers like British Airways, and SkyTeam airlines like Air France and Virgin Atlantic
+• Terminal 3 handles many non-Star carriers that were previously operating from Terminal 2.
+These include oneworld alliance carriers like American Airlines and British Airways, plus SkyTeam airlines like Delta.

-T1 and T2 are connected by a dedicated SkyLine shuttle, a regular free train that runs 24/7 with departures every two to three minutes.
-A new Sky Line line will link T1 and T3 (approximately eight minutes), with an interchange at T2, connecting them all seamlessly.
+T1 and T3 are connected by a dedicated SkyLine shuttle, a regular free train that runs from 04:00 to 23:00 with departures every two to three minutes.
+Outside of these hours, you can use the shuttle bus.

 What’s inside Terminal 1